Frank Soo: Stoke City

-Soo played for Norwood, West Derby and West Derby Boys' Club, and was scouted by both Everton and Liverpool without ever being signed by either club.
+Soo played for Norwood, West Derby and West Derby Boys' Club and was scouted by both Everton and Liverpool without ever being signed by either club.
 He instead began his senior career with Cheshire League side Prescot Cables in late 1932, whilst working as an office clerk.
 He was quickly signed by Stoke City for a £400 fee on 25 January 1933, after being spotted by the club's scouts.
 Tom Mather handed Soo his debut at the expense of Harry Ware after picking him to play inside-left against Middlesbrough at Ayresome Park on 4 November 1933, making him the first player of Chinese descent to play in the Football League; the match ended in a 6–1 defeat.
-Despite the heavy defeat he was praised as Stoke's stand out performer, and kept his place for the 1–0 defeat to Manchester City at the Victoria Ground seven days later.
+Despite the heavy defeat, he was praised as Stoke's stand-out performer.
+He kept his place for the 1–0 defeat to Manchester City at the Victoria Ground seven days later.
 He made a third appearance in a loss to Arsenal at Highbury, before being dropped for six matches.
 He scored his first goal in professional football on 3 January 1934, as Stoke beat Bradford Park Avenue 3–0 in the third round of the FA Cup, and then scored again as Stoke defeated Blackpool by the same scoreline in the following round 24 days later.
 He scored his first league goal for the "Potters" on 29 January, concluding the scoring in a 3–0 victory over Huddersfield Town.
 He made a total of 16 appearances during the 1933–34 season, scoring three goals, as Stoke posted a 12th-place finish in the First Division.

 Soo featured mainly for the Reserves during the 1934–35 campaign, as the forward line of Harry Davies, Joe Johnson, Bobby Liddle, Stanley Matthews and Tommy Sale proved to be highly effective, scoring 60 of the club's 71 league goals on the way to a tenth-place finish.
-He failed to make a first team appearance between September and 9 March, only returning to the side following a run of three consecutive defeats.
+He failed to make a first-team appearance between September and 9 March, only returning to the side following a run of three consecutive defeats.
 He broke his leg during 1935–36 pre-season training, but made a speedy recovery to feature in a 2–0 defeat to Liverpool at Anfield on 18 September.
-He found himself a first team regular under new manager Bob McGrory, who utilised him as a left-sided half-back in the place of ageing veteran Harry Sellars.
+He found himself a first-team regular under new manager Bob McGrory, who utilised him as a left-sided half-back in the place of ageing veteran Harry Sellars.
 Playing alongside Arthur Turner and Arthur Tutin, Soo would be a part of one of the club's great half-back lines.
 He played a total of 40 matches that season, helping Stoke to a fourth-place finish, the highest in the club's history.